xeohyun/oceanfish/README.md

 ### Create Sunfish 🌱
 - You can create a new Sunfish.
 - A new Sunfish starts at `Level 1` and `Stage: Dust`.
-- Newly created Sunfish are excluded from level calculations on the day of creation and will start reflecting contributions the following day.

 ### Manage Sunfish 🛠️
 - The Sunfish level increases daily based on GitHub contributions.